-Date published: 2024-11-19 | Category: Bath, Climate Emergency, Communities and volunteering, Delivering for local residents, recovery and renewal
+Date published: 2024-11-19 | Category: Bath, Communities and volunteering, Delivering for local residents, recovery and renewal, Tackling the climate and ecological emergency

 A volunteer-led climate group has been celebrating the launch of its new base in the centre of Bath thanks to support from Bath& North East Somerset Council.